 Know your rights if a claim is denied

-Springfield homeowners whose claims are denied or underpaid can demand an independent appraisal under RSMo § 379.210 as a pre-litigation remedy for disputes over claim value or damage scope.
-File complaints against insurers with the Missouri Department of Commerce and Insurance at https://insurance.mo.gov/consumers/complaints/index.php for bad faith practices or unreasonable delays.
-Most Missouri homeowner policies contractually limit lawsuit filing to one to two years from the date of loss rather than the five-year statutory default, so check your declarations page for the specific deadline that controls your claim.
+Springfield homeowners disputing claim valuations can demand independent appraisal under RSMo § 379.210, providing a pre-litigation remedy for coverage disagreements.
+The Missouri Department of Commerce and Insurance handles complaints through their Consumer Complaint Index at https://insurance.mo.gov/consumers/complaints/index.php when insurers engage in bad faith practices.
+Most Missouri homeowner policies contractually limit lawsuit filing to one to two years from the date of loss, despite the state's five-year statute of limitations under Mo.
+Rev. Stat. § 516.120, so homeowners should check their policy's declarations page for the controlling deadline.

 Ready to get an inspection?